Dev-Clair/hotel_reservation_system/README.md

 ## Features

-- Booking a Reservation can be any of Room, Private Pool, Event Halls and COnference Roooms
+- Booking a Reservation can be any of Room, Private Pool, Event Halls and Conference Rooms
 - Check reservation: Users can enter a booking ID to check the validity of their reservation.
 - Reschedule reservation: Users can modify their reservation details such as check-in date, check-in time, stay duration, and pick-up location.